grim-yawn/simple-server-aws/README.md

 ### Safety
 All secret should be set via ENV or in files named `.auto.tfvars` which will be excluded from version control.
+You need to setup aws profile with name "terraform"

 ### Backend
 This configuration uses aws s3 bucket to store, first thing to do: